Intellectual Ventures, Google face off as U.S. patent trial begins

-WILMINGTON, Delaware (Reuters) - Opening statements began on Thursday in patent owner Intellectual Ventures’ trial against Google’s Motorola Mobility unit in a lawsuit that could be a bellwether on public opinion toward intellectual property.
+WILMINGTON, Del., Jan 23 (Reuters) - Opening statements began on Thursday in patent owner Intellectual Ventures’ trial against Google’s Motorola Mobility unit in a lawsuit that could be a bellwether on public opinion toward intellectual property.

 Intellectual Ventures (IV) claims that Motorola infringed on three patents covering a variety of smartphone-related technologies, including Google Play.
 Motorola has countered that the patents are not valid because the technology is already well-known to those within the industry, and that IV uses its patents to sue others rather than to innovate.